 The 8th had been formed at Reading in September 1914 and was attached as Army Troops to the 26th Division.
 They trained at Salisbury Plain and returned to Reading in November 1914.
 Ronald was promoted to Major on 30 December 1914.
 The Battalion moved to Sutton Veny in May 1915.
 (Sutton Veny was close to Warminster and Salisbury Plain: approximately 10 camps were built around the village and some 10,000 or more troops of the 26th and 34th Division were barracked there during training.)
 The Battalion left for France on 8 August 1915, landing at Le Havre, and transferred from the 26th Division to the 1st Brigade, 1st Division.

 Wounded in action

 The Battalion was engaged at the Battle of Loos in autumn 1915.
-Ronald was wounded during the advance on Hulluch and Loos on 25 September and his battalion was almost wiped out.
+Ronald was wounded by a shell burst during the advance on Hulluch and Loos on 25 September and his battalion was almost wiped out.